sclavijosuero/playwright-schema-validator/README.md

 - Initial release of `playwright-schema-validator`, supporting both AJV and ZOD schema validations.

 ### [playwright-ajv-schema-validator 1.0.2]
-- Predecessor to the `playwright-schema-validator`
+- Predecessor to the `playwright-ajv-schema-validator`